Ezequiel Duran Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.43 team ERA ranks 20th across all MLB pitching staffs.
+- The Dodgers have the 19th-ranked team ERA among all MLB pitching staffs (4.41).

-- Miller (5-1) gets the starting nod for the Dodgers in his 10th start of the season.
-He has a 4.25 ERA in 48 2/3 innings pitched, with 47 strikeouts.
+- The Dodgers will send Sheehan (3-0) to the mound to make his sixth start of the season.
+He is 3-0 with a 4.91 ERA and 18 strikeouts in 25 2/3 innings pitched.

-- The righty last appeared on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing one earned run while giving up three hits.
+- In his last outing on Monday against the Baltimore Orioles, the right-hander went five innings, allowing four earned runs while surrendering five hits.

-- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .228 batting average against him.
+- In five games this season, the 23-year-old has a 4.91 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.